 U.S. Secretary of War

-Remarkably, after Lincoln decided to replace his Secretary of War, Simon Cameron, in January 1862, he nominated Stanton who had been serving as an adviser to Cameron.
+Remarkably, after Lincoln replaced his Secretary of War, Simon Cameron, in January 1862, he nominated Stanton who had been serving as an adviser to Cameron.
 After being confirmed by the Senate, Stanton served as Lincoln’s Secretary of War from January 20, 1862, until the President’s death on April 15, 1865.
-He continued to serve under Lincoln’s successor, Andrew Johnson until May 26, 1868, when he resigned.
-Despite Stanton’s low opinion of Lincoln prior to joining the cabinet, he soon became one of the President’s more trusted advisers.
+He continued to serve under Lincoln’s successor, Andrew Johnson, until May 26, 1868, when he resigned.
+Despite Stanton’s low opinion of Lincoln prior to joining the cabinet, he soon became one of the President’s more loyal supporters and trusted advisers.

 From Democrat to Republican

 As the war progressed, Stanton switched his allegiance to the Republican Party.
-While never losing sight of the preeminent objective of the war – to save the Union – Stanton embraced the Emancipation Proclamation, which transformed the war from a constitutional struggle to a moral cause.
+While never losing sight of the preeminent aim of the war–saving the Union–Stanton embraced the Emancipation Proclamation, which transformed the war from a constitutional struggle to a moral cause.
 He also supported enabling African-Americans to fight for their freedom by promoting the use of black troops in the Union armies.

-When restoration of the Union seemed assured after Confederate General Robert E. Lee’s surrender in April 1865, Stanton tendered his resignation from the cabinet, citing health reasons.
+When restoration of the Union seemed assured after Confederate General Robert E. Lee‘s surrender at Appomattox Court House on April 9, 1865, Stanton tendered his resignation from the cabinet, citing health reasons.
 Lincoln, however, firmly opposed Stanton’s departure, reportedly telling the secretary:

 Stanton, you cannot go.
 Reconstruction is more difficult and dangerous than construction or destruction.
 You have been our main reliance; you must help us through the final act.
 The bag is filled.
 It must be tied and tied securely.
 Some knots slip; yours do not.
 You understand the situation better than anybody else, and it is my wish and the country’s that you remain.